 Melanie Carter, Senior Manager Learning and Innovation

 ABA Branch Presidents

 Jennifer Hurrell, Victoria Branch President

 Jennifer joined ABA in 2005 following the birth of her second child.
-She'd moved to regional Victoria in the year after the birth of her first child and had struggled funding a support network in her new town.
+She moved to regional Victoria in the year after the birth of her first child and had struggled finding a support network in her new town.
 At her first ever local group meeting, Jennifer realised that the mums in the local ABA group were likely to become her new village.